Forb: Guilds

-Forbs are members of a guild—a group of plant species with broadly similar growth form.
+Forbs are members of a guild—a group of plant species with broadly similar growth forms.
 In certain contexts in ecology, guild membership may often be more important than the taxonomic relationships between organisms.

 In informal classification

 In addition to its use in ecology, the term "forb" may be used for subdividing popular guides to wildflowers, distinguishing them from other categories such as grasses, sedges, shrubs, and trees.
 Some examples of forbs are clovers, sunflowers, daylilies, and milkweed.